WebMonitor.fyi logoWebMonitor.fyi

 Event and conference monitoring

-Track conference schedule pages, speaker announcements, ticket-release pages, and venue updates with real-time alerts.
+Track conference schedule pages, speaker announcements, ticket-release pages, and venue updates with automated email alerts.

 Events teams, attendees, and journalists need awareness of conference schedule changes, speaker line-ups, and ticket-release windows.
 WebMonitor.fyi tracks the conference pages — schedule pages, speaker listings, sponsor pages, ticket sales pages — for the changes that matter (new speakers, schedule shifts, early-bird endings, ticket releases).